bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure_2_0.md

 A passcode must be passed in the authorization header when making a request to the 3D Secure 2.0 API.
 This API shares the same passcode as the Payment API.

+There is an enhancement that will allow ISVs to only require their <a href="/docs/guides/partner_quickstart">Partner-level API passcode</a> to use the EMV 3DSv2 auth-only API on behalf of their sub-merchants.

 Access to this API must be enabled by a member of our support team.
 For assistance, you can send a message to Client Services or call 1-888-472-0811.

 ### /POST /V1/EMV3DS/AuthRequest